Empty park and ride dubbed useless $8M 'cement playground' | CBC News

 The park and ride also replaced a forest, she said, causing some residents to worry about the impact it might have on the green space and ravine nearby.

-Batista said she's spoken to councillors about its future, and other issues with transportation in south Orléans.
+Batista said she's spoken to city councillors about its future and other issues with transportation in south Orléans.

 "We're not well serviced," she said.
 "But where's the next step?
 Where's Plan B?
 There doesn't seem to be [one]."